lolbat/What-is-wrong-blog/content/posts/cookies.md

 [^1]: This is meant to duplicate the length of a t.co URL
 [^2]: Obviously.
 [^3]: The author also makes a Safari extension which does this as well amongst many other things. https://underpassapp.com/StopTheMadness/
-[^4]: And there really isn't anyn reason to use one any more
+[^4]: And there really isn't any reason to use one any more